Divergent (novel): Plot

-The initiates enter the second stage and face hallucinations based on their deepest fears.
+In the second stage, the initiates face their deepest fears in induced hallucinations.
 Tris's Divergent abilities give her an advantage and earn her the top rank.
-Peter, Drew, and Al attack Tris; threaten sexual assault; and nearly throw her to her death, but Four intervenes.
-Al begs Tris's forgiveness, but she rejects him, and he later dies by suicide.
+Peter, Molly, Al, and Drew attack her and nearly succeed in throwing her to her death, but Four intervenes.
+Al later begs Tris for forgiveness, but she rejects him.
+He is also near the bottom of the ranking, and later commits suicide.

 The final stage gathers the initiates' fears into a simulated "fear landscape" to test their acquired skills.
-Tris and Four grow closer, and he lets her into his own fear landscape.
+Tris and Four grow closer, and he shows her his fear landscape.
 She discovers that he has only four fears, hence his nickname.
-In Four's final fear, Tris also learns that he is Marcus's son Tobias and that the claims of abuse were true.
+In Four's final fear, Tris learns he is Marcus's son, and the claims of abuse are true.
 Four uncovers Erudite's plans to use Dauntless to stage an attack on Abnegation.

-Tris overcomes her fear landscape, and the Dauntless initiates are injected with a "tracking" serum.
-Tris shares her feelings for Tobias and is later ranked first at the initiation ceremony.
+Tris overcomes her fear landscape, and is later ranked first at the initiation ceremony.
+She shares her feelings for Four.
+Nearly all of the Dauntless, including initiates but excluding complicit Dauntless, are injected with what Tris is told is a "tracking" serum.
+All of the Dauntless, get into lines, and allow Dauntless leaders to inject them with the "tracking" serum.
+Tris is one of the only recruits who doesn't get affected by the serum.

-The serum transforms the Dauntless into hypnotized soldiers to attack Abnegation.
-Tris and Tobias's Divergent abilities allow them to remain unaffected by the serum and escape to the Abnegation compound.
+The serum actually transforms the Dauntless into mind-controlled soldiers to attack Abnegation.
+Tris and Four's Divergence leave them unaffected, and they escape to the Abnegation compound.
 Tris is shot, and they are captured.
-The Erudite leader Jeanine Matthews, the mastermind of the attack, injects Tobias with an experimental serum that overrides his Divergence.
-Under Jeanine's control, Tobias oversees the attack from the Dauntless control room.
-Tris is almost drowned in a tank but is rescued by her mother, who reveals that she is also Divergent before she is killed while she helps Tris escape.
-Tris is forced to kill Will, who attacks her under the influence of the simulation.
+Jeanine Matthews, the Erudite leader and the attack's mastermind, injects Four with an experimental serum that overrides his Divergence.
+She then sends Four to oversee the attack from the Dauntless control room.
+Tris is almost drowned in a tank but is rescued by her mother, who reveals that she is also Divergent while helping Tris escape.
+Tris is forced to kill her friend Will before he can shoot her.

-She finds her and Tobias's fathers and explains the truth behind the attack.
-They fight their way to Dauntless headquarters, where Tris's father sacrifices himself.
-Tris is attacked by the mind-controlled Tobias.
-Unable to kill him, Tris surrenders, which causes Tobias to break free of the serum's control.
-They shut down the Erudite simulation and free the Dauntless.
-They rejoin the initiates and board a train to the Amity sector to find the Abnegation survivors.
+She finds her and Four's fathers and explains the truth behind the attack.
+They fight their way to Dauntless headquarters, where Tris's mother sacrifices herself to divert their pursuers.
+Tris is distraught, but her mother tells her that it will be okay.
+The mind-controlled Tobias attacks Tris.
+Unwilling to kill him, Tris surrenders, which enables Four to break free of the serum's control.
+They shut down the Erudite controlling computer program and free the Dauntless.
+They board a train to the Amity sector to find the Abnegation survivors.